aimeertaylor/pixelate/README.md

 if (!require("devtools")) { # If devtools is not intalled

   # Install stable version from CRAN:
-  install.packages("devtools") # Version ‘2.2.1’
+  install.packages("devtools")

-  # Extract and compare its version:
+  # Extract and compare the stable version:
   vdetools = as.character(packageVersion("devtools"))
   vcompare = compareVersion(vdetools, '2.2.1.9000')